How Does FastOx Gasification Work?

 Is scaling up easy?

 The FastOx® gasifier’s ‘specific consumption’ (material consumed per day per unit volume) is related to the volume of the vessel.
 Therefore, a small increase in gasifier diameter will significantly increase waste capacity as well as thermal efficiency.
-All of the related system components would also increase proportionally in size should scaling up be desired.
-The largest component to accommodate would be the storage space for feedstock/waste.
+All of the related system components would also increase proportionally in size.

 If scale-up of a particular plant/project is anticipated, Sierra Energy can adjust designs to accommodate the size increase with sufficient notice.
 In that case, additional diligence would be required during the design phase as well as attention to the capital required for larger equipment and change-out.
 If scale-up is not anticipated early in the design process, redesign would require additional engineering services to appropriately assess system modifications.